iamtheblackunicorn/dls/README.md

 ## About :books:

-The other day I saw some guy raving on about his kick-ass re-creation of Linux's "ls" utility in Rust.
+The other day I saw some guy raving on about his kick-ass re-creation of Linux's "ls" utility which he had written in Rust.
 This project is my re-creation of the "ls" utility written in Dart, hence "dls".

 ## Building :hammer: